mansi2804/Python-Web-Development-Learning/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is open source.

-## Created

-May 2025